mono/Embeddinator-4000/docs/error.md

 <h3><a name="EM0009"/>EM0009: The feature `X` is not currently implemented by the generator</h3>

 This is a known issue that we intend to fix in a future release of the generator.
 Contributions are welcome.

+<h3><a name="EM0010"/>EM0010: Can't merge the frameworks '{simulatorFramework}' and '{deviceFramework}' because the file '{file}' exists in both.</h3>

+The tool could not merge the frameworks mentioned in the error message, because there's a common file between them.

+This might indicate a bug in the Embeddinator-4000; please file a bug report at [https://github.com/mono/Embeddinator-4000/issues](https://github.com/mono/Embeddinator-4000/issues) with a test case.

 <h3><a name="EM0099"/>EM0099: Internal error *.
 Please file a bug report with a test case (https://github.com/mono/Embeddinator-4000/issues).</h3>